GeunhwaJeong/haneul-new/doc/src/contribute/faq.md

 ### Is there any information on node architecture and running validators on Haneul?

-Section four in the[ Haneul Smart Contract Platform](https://github.com/GeunhwaJeong/haneul/blob/main/doc/paper/haneul.pdf) white paper is the best reference for node architecture.
+Section four in the [Haneul Smart Contract Platform](https://github.com/GeunhwaJeong/haneul/blob/main/doc/paper/haneul.pdf) white paper is the best reference for node architecture.

 ### Can I run a Haneul validator node?

-We do not yet have a public devnet or testnet that will allow others to operate Haneul nodes.
-You can run a Haneul node or Haneul network locally.
-Check out our [Wallet](https://docs.haneul.io/build/wallet) documentation and then speak to it either using the [Wallet CLI](../build/wallet#command-line-mode) or [REST API](../build/rest-api).

-You can run the [SDK](https://app.swaggerhub.com/apis/HaneulLabs/haneul-api/) for a local, non-networked node for development.
 We do not yet have a public devnet or testnet that will allow others to operate Haneul nodes, but both are on our [roadmap](https://github.com/GeunhwaJeong/haneul/blob/main/ROADMAP.md#roadmap).
+Right now, you can run a local, non-networked Haneul node for development.
+Check out our [Wallet](https://docs.haneul.io/build/wallet) documentation to get started.
+You can interact with the local node via either the [Wallet CLI](../build/wallet#command-line-mode) or [REST API](../build/rest-api).

-### What does a local node do and what hardware requirements will I be needing to run it?
-How is it different from the coming testnet node?
+### What does a local node do and what are the hardware requirements to run it?
+How is it different from a testnet node?

-A local node allows you to build software using Move for Haneul.
-On a single core m1, it should run 30k TPS.
-Testnet will be running on a network of validators.
-So, with enough nodes or validators running on mainnet..Haneul will do 30k tps blazing speeds.
-An 8-core machine runs 120k TPS unoptimized for simple transactions.
+A local node allows you to start building software using Move for Haneul, and can be run on commodity hardware.
+A testnet node will be part of a live network of validators.

 ## Technology